 In 2018, the Arizona State Legislature adopted Chapter 5 - PUBLIC UTILITIES, Article 8 - Use of Public Highways by Wireless Providers (A.R.S.
 9-591 thru 9-599).
 This law removes local jurisdiction discretionary approval of the placement location of small cell poles in City owned right-of-way, limits the fees that can be charged, and establishes a “shot clock” whereby if the City does not approve a location within a specified time frame, it shall be automatically approved.
-Small cell poles on private property are not allowed under this State law.
+Small cell poles on private property and publicly owned property, exclusive of City owned right-of-way, are not governed under this State law.

 5. How are these different from cell towers?

 Small cell poles differ from cell towers.
 Small cell poles are about the size of streetlights installed around Tucson.
 Cell Towers are extremely tall poles with many cellular antennae.
 Cell Towers still require Zoning Code approval by the Planning & Development Services Department.